ResearchHub/web/.context/api-integration.md

 ## Directives
 - Use next/Link component whenever rendering a component that redirects to another page
+- Use `components/ui/Tabs` component whenever rendering a horizontal navigation
 - Use `components/ui/Button` component whenever rendering a button. do not use `<button>` tags.
 - Refactor rather than adding new code when possible
 - All functions created should include parameter destructuring in the function signature